A Welch & Sons Funeral Services

 Arranging the Funeral Service

-We will meet with you to arrange the funeral service and ensure that all the necessary paperwork is completed, collated and sent to the appropriate places.
-If you prefer we will visit you and your family at home at no extra charge.
-We will contact the funeral celebrant on your behalf, make the necessary arrangements with doctors and hospitals and make all the necessary reservations for the funeral service.
+We will meet with you to arrange the funeral service and ensure that all the necessary paperwork is completed, collated, and sent to the appropriate places.
+Arrangements can be made at either of our Herne Bay or Canterbury offices, or if you prefer, we will visit you and your family at home at no extra charge.
+We will contact the Funeral Celebrant or Reverend on your behalf, make the necessary arrangements with doctors and hospitals, and make all the necessary reservations for the funeral service.

 Private Chapels

-We have 3 private viewing Chapels where you can visit your loved one.
+We have two private viewing chapels where you can visit your loved one.
 Visits are by appointment only but are arranged at your convenience and include evening and weekend visits.
+Visits can be booked from 9am to 7pm on weekdays, and 10am to 4pm on weekends.

 Mortuary Facilities

 Our mortuary facilities were completely refurbished in 2012.
 We have refrigerated storage facilities for the deceased.
-We also have a fully equipped Hygienic Treatment Theatre staffed by a fully qualified embalmer.
+We also have a fully equipped Hygienic Treatment Theatre.

 Memoria